GuangyWang/stripeDiff/README.md

         <-b matrixB> defines the input matrix B

     Optional arguments:
-        [-l length] defines row and column number of split subcontact [-o outDir] defines the path to output files.
+        [-l length] defines row and column number of split submatrix [-o outDir] defines the path to output files.
 It must be set if the two input matrices are not under the same directory